eleda77/eleda77.github.io/docs/vocab_list.md

 **votive** - offered or consecrated in fulfillment of a vow
 ### W  {#header-title-23}
+**waggish** - humorous in a playful, mischievous, or facetious manner

+**wassail** - spiced ale or mulled wine drunk during celebrations for Twelfth Night and Christmas Eve; or anything involving a lot of alcohol; also just to drink a lot and revel

 **weft** (with warp) -  the crosswise threads on a loom that are passed over and under the warp threads to make cloth

 **welch** - to avoid doing something you have promised to do, especially not to pay a debt (a welcher)